CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed a bug which caused some invisible collision blocks to be visible in game.
 - Fixed a bug causing sight attachments to be misaligned when ADSing.
 This was a bug with MK47 and AKM.
 - Fixed a bug causing gunshot sounds to not play correctly.
+- Fixed a bug causing breathing sounds to never go away.
+- Fixed a bug where desert eagle run animation had the left arm bent backwards.